cloudmesh-community/sp20-516-234/datacenter.md

 Denmark has developed a global reputation for being a leader in renewables and has come a long way since 2010.
 According to Ren21's 2019 report Denmark was the number one country for generating electricity via renewables at 51%, this beat their set goal of over 50% renewable electricity generation by two years.
-While setting lofty goals for overall pwoer generation, Denmark has set some societal standards that impact the day to day of it's citizens.
-The government has set regulations on .9% biofuel mandate for 2020 as well as standards for building efficency and solar heating requirements.
+While setting lofty goals for overall power generation, Denmark has set some societal standards that impact the day to day of it's citizens.
+The government has set regulations on .9% biofuel mandate for 2020 as well as standards for building efficiency and solar heating requirements.
 Overall Denmark is global leader in just about every way regarding the push to renewables and could be a good model for many other countries.

 https://www.ren21.net/wp-content/uploads/2019/05/gsr_2019_full_report_en.pdf